Territoriality (nonverbal communication)

-Territoriality is a term associated with nonverbal communication that refers to how people use space (territory) to communicate ownership or occupancy of areas and possessions.
-The anthropological concept branches from the observations of animal ownership behaviors.
-Personal space can be regarded as a bubble with a person at the center, forming an area which the person does not wish to be invaded.
+In the study of nonverbal communication, territoriality refers to how people use space (territory) to communicate ownership or occupancy of areas and possessions.
+The concept was observed among animals.
+Personal space can be regarded as a bubble with a person at the center, forming an area that the individual wants to protect.

-An example of demonstrating territoriality might be the car size.
-Driving a large truck like the Ford F-450 might be communicating that a value of owning a lot of space on the highway.
-However, driving a small car like the Smart, then might be communicating no need to occupy so much space.
-Another example is students as they sit in class.
-Some students like to spread their backpack and books out in a way to let other students know that they do not want others to sit next to them.
-These students seem to value having a lot of space to themselves.
-On the other hand, some students keep their books and bags close to them, making others aware that they have no problem in sharing space with other students.
+A measure of territoriality might be vehicle size.
+A large truck like the Ford F-450 might indicate a desire to control space on the highway.
+However, a small car such as the Smart, might indicate no need to occupy substantial space.
+Another example is students sitting in a class.
+Some students like to spread their stuff out to signal other students to maintain distance.
+Other students may leave room for others.

-The term stimulated Edward T. Hall to create the word proxemics, which refers to how people use space, but not necessarily how people communicate ownership (Beebe, Beebe & Redmond 2008).
+The term stimulated Edward T. Hall to create the word proxemics, which refers to how people use space, but not necessarily how people communicate ownership.

 In nation-states

-Territoriality can also be associated with nation-states.
-Government and social ideas are also associated with territoriality.
-A nation-state can establish common ideals amongst its citizens which lead to territoriality.
-Nationalism is an example of this.
-National pride, common religious practices, and politics all play a role in a state's territoriality.
+Territoriality also describes nation-states.
+Nationalism may take the form of territoriality.
+National pride, religious practices, and politics all help define the territory that a country considers its own.

 An example of this would be the conflict in Northern Ireland.
-The island of Ireland as a whole and the Republic of Ireland (which has the majority of the island's area and residents) both have Catholic majorities while the United Kingdom and Northern Ireland (which is a part of the UK and constitutes less than half of the island of Ireland's area and residents) both have Protestant majorities.
-Many Irish people in both Northern Ireland and the Republic of Ireland don't want Northern Ireland to be a part of a nation that is not Catholic-majority, since Catholicism is the religion of the majority of the Irish nation and the religion of the majority of people on the island of Ireland.
-Territorial disputes in Northern Ireland have been justified by religion.
-This is an example of how religion can play a strong role in territoriality.
+The island of Ireland as a whole and the Republic of Ireland (which controls the majority of the island's area and residents) both have Catholic majorities while the United Kingdom and Northern Ireland (which is a part of the UK) have Protestant majorities.
+Territorial disputes on the island have been powered by religious differences.

-Behavioural models
+Models

+Behavioral

-In the postwar era human territoriality was commonly believed to be the product of human instinct, akin or analogous to territorial behaviour in animals.
+Human territoriality has been claimed to be the product of human instinct, analogous to territorial behaviour in animals.